Call Us: 800-207-2259

 Have you ever received a package and opened it up to find out that something is broken?

-It can be frustrating going through the return process, getting a replacement or refund can end up being a major headache.
-Although damage is rare on our safes that we ship, it can still happen.
-One issue that we see with damaged safes is that a safe handle will break due to a forklift hitting the handle straight on.
-Even safes with really good packaging can have this happen if the forklift hits it just right.
-Handles on a safe are designed to break off at a certain point.
-They are designed this way on purpose so that someone cannot force the boltwork open to get into the safe.
+It can be frustrating going through the return process, and getting a replacement or refund can end up being a major headache.
+Although damage is rare on the safes we ship, it can still happen.
+One issue we sometimes see is a safe handle breaking because a forklift hit the handle straight on.
+Even safes with really good packaging can have this happen if the forklift catches it just right.
+Safe handles are designed to break off at a certain point on purpose, so that someone can't force the boltwork open to get into the safe.

-If you receive your safe and you notice a broken safe handle, don't panic.
+If you receive your safe and you notice a broken handle, don't panic.
 You don't have to send the safe back and you don't need someone to come into your home or business to replace it.
-It's easy to replace yourself and we can show you how.
+It's easy to do yourself, and we can show you how.

-How to Request & Recieve your Replacement Safe Handle
+How to Request & Receive Your Replacement Safe Handle

 • We will ask for pictures so we can file a claim with the freight company.

-That's it!
-Then we will order a new safe handle right away and have it sent to you FREE of charge.
+That's it.
+We'll order a new safe handle right away and have it sent to you free of charge.

 How to Replace Your Safe Handle

-We made this video as a reference if needed.
-Scroll down for step by step DIY instructions.
+We made this video as a reference.
+Scroll down for step-by-step written instructions.

 What You'll Need

-To get started on replacing your broken safe handle, you will need a few tools:
+To get started, you'll need a few tools:

 • Wrench or socket set